getsentry/rfcs/text/0092-replay-issue-creation.md

 1. Uses quota.
 2. Unclear if we're able to use dynamic thresholds.
    - E.g. "Experienced 10 occurences in the past hour".
-3. The replay containing the issue could be sampled.
+3. The replay containing the issue could not be sampled.

 ### Option 2: Ingest